 Free help desk software brings big benefits to small teams as they build out their processes and protocols.
 Without upfront costs, you can upgrade to a system that offers more capabilities than a contact form and a shared email account.

-You may be impressed by some of the new options help desk software offers, such as the ability to assign tickets to agents, a birds-eye view into your team’s performance and a better shared user experience.
+You may be impressed by some of the new options help desk software offers, such as the ability to assign tickets to agents, a birds-eye view into your team’s performance, and a better shared user experience.
 All these internal wins can make it easier for you to build an exceptional customer experience, too.

-As tempting as it is, however, to assume an upgrade correlates to positive change, the shift doesn’t always ensure big benefits.
-If you’re leaning toward a free help desk, play around with its capabilities.
-Test its effectiveness in helping your team thrill your customers.
+However, as tempting as it is to assume an upgrade correlates to positive change, the shift doesn’t always ensure big benefits.
+If you’re leaning toward a free help desk, first play around with its capabilities and test its effectiveness in helping your team thrill your customers.

-The cons of a free help desk
+The disadvantages of a free help desk

 You’ve heard the phrase “buyer beware,” but it turns out non-paying users need to be extra aware.